dribehub/moon/README.md

 Unfortunately firefox doesn't support adding custom pages on new tabs, so I mapped `Super+H` (for home) to `firefox file:///home/dribe/Repos/nord-startpage/index.html` as a workaround, although there may be better alternatives like [installing add-ons](https://addons.mozilla.org/en-US/firefox/addon/new-tab-override/?utm_source=addons.mozilla.org&utm_medium=referral&utm_content=search) to override the default firefox settings, but I had problems with them and decided to stick with the workaround.

 ## Chrome
-* Uninstall Chrome and install some other browser (firefox recommended).
+* Uninstall Chrome (bad proprietary software) and install some other (nice non-proprietary) browser (firefox recommended).
 * See above steps to use custom pages on firefox.